sheraz1ahmad23/Steem-Volatility-Momentum-Indicator-SVMI-/README.md

 ## Disclaimer

-This indicator is for educational purposes only.
-Always do your own research and never trade based solely on indicator signals.
+This indicator is for educational purposes only and steem crypto academy.